PawseySC/pawsey-spack-config/examples/zeus/README.md

 1. Computational Chemistry
 2. Python

-The idea is to re-use a number of tools from the host system:
+The idea is to re-use a number of tools from the host system (providers are defined, too):
 * System GCC
 * Default GCC
 * Open MPI